yomidevs/yomitan/README.md

 ## Frequently Asked Questions ##

+*   **Will you add support for online dictionaries?**

+    Online dictionaries will never be implemented because it is impossible to support them in a robust way.
+In order to perform Japanese deinflection, Yomichan must execute dozens of database queries per every single word.
+Factoring in network latency and the fragility of web scraping, I do not believe that it is possible to realize a good user experience.

 *   **What happened to AnkiWeb integration?
 Why was it removed?**

     The author of Anki wants to maintain tight control of AnkiWeb by restricting automated web requests, while at the